Apartments and rooms near Loyola University Rome Center

 | Residences in Rome | 3 | 900 € |

-Together these four districts list more than +350 properties on Spotahome, all of them fully furnished and ready to move into the day you collect the keys.
+Across these four neighbourhoods there are more than 500 properties available near the John Felice Rome Center, and every Spotahome listing is fully furnished and ready to move into the day you arrive.

 | Accommodation type | Average price | Properties |